techmandan/blog-PHP/README.md

-## blog-PHP
+# blog-PHP

+# THIS IS UNSECURE AND ONLY AVAILABLE AS A PUBLIC ARCHIVE

+The code contains known security bugs and shouldn't be used.
+No maintenance or support should be expected (last real update was >5 years ago at the time of writing)

-### Blog-php is simple and lightweight blogging software with bootstrap styles.
+## Blog-php is simple and lightweight blogging software with bootstrap styles.

 >  **THE PROJECT IS OUTDATED!
 PLEASE USE `MY BLOG`, WHICH WILL BE
 > AVAIBLE SOON**